-In addition to being eligible for a fixed base fee, non-executive Directors are eligible for 9.50 per cent in superannuation contributions.
+In addition to being eligible for a fixed base fee, all resident non-executive Directors receive 9.50 per cent in superannuation contributions.
 No retirement or other long-term benefits are provided to any Director other than superannuation.
 Non-Executive Directors can claim reimbursement of out-of-pocket expenses incurred on behalf of the Company.
-During the year ended 31 December 2018, the base fee for Directors was \$30,000 per annum.
-The Alternate Director is not entitled to any directors fees.
+During the year ended 31 December 2019, the base fee for Directors was \$30,000 per annum.
 The Chairman is entitled to A\$100,000 per annum and a per diem of the AUD equivalent of British Pounds Sterling ("GBP") 1,000 is payable whilst travelling in respect of the Group's business.
 In addition to the base fee, A\$20,000 per annum is also payable to the Director who performs the duties of Chairman of the Audit, Risk and Compliance Committee.
-With the exception of the independent Chairman, all directors waived their director fee entitlements for the year ended 31 December 2018.
+With the exception of the independent Chairman, all directors waived their director fee entitlements for the year ended 31 December 2019.